 Why is there lint all over my clothes after washing?

-Instead of adding wool balls to your wash, try using vinegar; it can help you work out whether the fabric softener is the problem.
+Like brown flakes, lint can also be the result of overuse of fabric softener.
+Instead of adding wool balls to your wash, try using vinegar to help you determine whether the fabric softener is the problem.
 See what works for you.

 What works for you will depend on the severity of your lint problem and what is causing it.